KBEW-FM

-KBEW-FM (98.1 FM, "98 Country") is a radio station broadcasting a country music format.
+KBEW-FM (98.1 MHz, "98 Country") is a radio station broadcasting a country music format.
 Licensed to Blue Earth, Minnesota, United States, the station is currently owned by Carolyn and Doyle Becker, through licensee Riverfront Broadcasting of Minnesota, Inc.

 History

 The station was assigned the call sign KQEI on January 17, 1992; it was changed to KBEW-FM on May 7, 1993.
 The station signed on later that year.
 Its country music programming was simulcast with KBEW until July 1994, when the AM side switched to oldies.